NawafWH/Medical-Home-Care_Project_2024/README.md

 ✨ Key Features

-Modern UI/UX: High-quality design using glassmorphism effects (backdrop-filter: blur).
+1-Modern UI/UX: High-quality design using glassmorphism effects (backdrop-filter: blur).

-Registration System: User-friendly sign-up and sign-in interfaces.
+2-Registration System: User-friendly sign-up and sign-in interfaces.

-Hospital Integration: Options to book from major hospitals like King Faisal Specialist Hospital and Al-Habib.
+3-Hospital Integration: Options to book from major hospitals like King Faisal Specialist Hospital and Al-Habib.

-Responsive Design: Fully compatible with different screen sizes.
+4-Responsive Design: Fully compatible with different screen sizes.

 🛠️ Built With

-HTML5: For the structured content.
+1-HTML5: For the structured content.

-CSS3: For advanced styling and layouts.
+2-CSS3: For advanced styling and layouts.

-GitHub Pages: Used for hosting and deployment.
+3-GitHub Pages: Used for hosting and deployment.